Adaptively Robust LLM Monitoring via Activation Watermarking: Method

+In words, $S(\pi)$ collects every template that elicits a harmful response from the surrogate model without alerting the surrogate detector.
+In our experiments, we use templates from Jailbroken~\citep{wei2023jailbroken}, DeepInception~\citep{li2023deepinception}, and Multilingual~\citep{deng2024multilingual}. \tit{Optimization-based attacks} The attacker iteratively rewrites $\pi$ using feedback from the surrogate.
+For each candidate $\pi' = \mathcal{A}(\pi;\, \hat{M}, D_{k'})$, the attacker queries the surrogate to obtain $x = \hat{M}(\pi')$ and scores the candidate by the binary reward

 which equals $1$ only when the response is harmful \emph{and} undetected.
-The attacker collects preferred prefixes ($r=1$) and rejected prefixes ($r=0$), and updates $\rho_\phi$ using a preference-optimization objective such as DPO~\citep{rafailov2024direct}.
-Over multiple rounds, this yields a rewriter that generates queries which both elicit harmful behavior and evade the surrogate's detector.
-In our experiments, we instantiate this class of attacks using AutoDAN~\citep{liu2023autodan}, which performs a similar optimization via genetic search.

-\tit{Challenge} The central challenge is how to introduce randomization into the monitoring mechanism to improve robustness against adaptive attackers, while preserving the model’s utility.
-In particular, randomization should prevent attackers from transferring successful strategies across deployments without knowledge of the secret key, yet avoid degrading performance on benign tasks.
+Candidates scoring $r=1$ are retained and seed the next round of proposals, whether by updating a learned rewriter or by mutating and recombining high-scoring prompts.
+We instantiate this class with AutoDAN~\citep{liu2023autodan}, which uses a genetic search over prompt prefixes.